Trail Conditions: Closed

 Snowmobile Trails are closed for the season, see you next year!

 For your FREE Trail Map and Visitor Guide, call 800-367-3306

 Visit us at www.washburncounty.org for more information.

 Click Here to order a Washburn County, WI snowmobile trail map.

 (Please include your Name, Address, City, State and Zip with your map request.)

-The Spooner area has over 250 miles of groomed trails.
-These miles of trails link up to the largest network of snowmobile trails in the midwest.
-Snow-Goer magazine ranks Wisconsin’s system as the 3rd best in North America, behind two Canadian systems.
+The Spooner (Washburn County) Wisconsin area has over 250 miles of scenic, groomed trails.
+These miles of trails link up to the largest network of snowmobile trails in the Midwest.
 Visitors have remarked that “these trails are the best I’ve seen.
 They’re so well kept and they’re not crowded like other places we’ve been to, I’ll be back!”

 The scenic beauty, wilderness sledding and abundant amenities, makes the area unmatched as a destination point for snowmobilers throughout the Midwest.
 The local snowmobile clubs have worked hard to develop and maintain routes that include a wide assortment of riding pleasures.
 The trails take you through, both private and public lands, over a variety of terrain including, forests, wetlands, farm fields, streams, lakes and bridges.

 Within the Spooner (Washburn County) Wisconsin area there are over 100 lodging establishments, from small motels to lavish resorts.
 There are even winter camping facilities available.
 Our true, northern hospitality really shines when you dine at one of the trail-side restaurants in Washburn County, Wisconsin.